An Unknown Illness, An Uncertain Future, An Unbreakable Spirit: A Journey Through Young Adult Cancer

-Instead of closing out her career as an Ohio State student, Erica was confronting growing pain from an unknown source – one that couldn’t be seen, but still made its presence known.
+Instead of closing out her career as an Ohio State student, Erica was consumed by growing pain from an unknown source.

-“I started noticing these pains on my bones that felt like bruises that weren’t visible,” Erica said.
+“I started noticing these pains on my bones that felt like bruises that weren’t visible,” Erica says.
 “So I would call them my invisible bruises.”

 Over a matter of weeks, those invisible bruises grew into agonizing pain.
-Soon, the cross-country runner accustomed to racing opponents was locked in a battle with her own body – and she was losing.
+The cross country runner accustomed to racing opponents was facing a challenge she couldn't see or overcome.